graphile/migrate/README.md

 `migrations` folder.

 Options:
-  --help        Show help                                              [boolean] --config, -c  Optional path to gmrc file   [string] [default: .gmrc[.js|.cjs]] --folder      Use a folder rather than a file for the current migration.
+      --help    Show help                                              [boolean] -c, --config  Optional path to gmrc file   [string] [default: .gmrc[.js|.cjs]] --folder  Use a folder rather than a file for the current migration.
                                                       [boolean] [default: false]
 ```